slavielle/grabbag/doc/path-and-query.md

 * **Path modifier** that applies on a given path in the path array such as ?transform, ?consider ?call and ?default-value.
 * **Path-array modifier** that applies on the all path-array such as ?unique, ?keep-array.
-* **Up-propagating modifier** that applies on the current path-array and all of its nested path-array such as ?exception-enabled.
+* **Propagating modifier** that applies on the current path-array and all of its nested path-array such as ?exception-enabled.

 ### Un-targeted/targeted Path modifiers